 • Developing a positive self concept

-- Girl’s with Turner Syndrome usually walk late and have poor coordination.
-OT can address motor skills and coordination through gross motor activities, sensory activities and play to increase balance, coordination, motor planning, strengthening and endurance.
+- Girls with Turner Syndrome usually walk later than others and have poor coordination.
+Occupational therapy can address motor skills and coordination through gross motor activities, sensory activities and play to increase balance, coordination, motor planning, strengthening and endurance.

-- Girl’s with Turner Syndrome often have trouble with executive processing, planning and flexibility.
-OT can help the client develop and utilize the skills to be able to accept change and increase flexibility and help the client to express concerns and frustrations in an appropriate manner.
+- Girls with Turner Syndrome often have trouble with executive processing, planning and flexibility.
+Occupational therapy for Turner Syndrome can help the girl develop and utilize the skills to be able to accept change and increase flexibility and help the client to express concerns and frustrations in an appropriate manner.

 - Girls with Turner Syndrome require more structure to socialize and to complete tasks, and experience increased difficulty in understanding and interpreting social cues.
-OT can focus on building and understanding social skills by modeling age appropriate interactions, providing lessons, and forming instructional social groups.
+Occupational Therapy can focus on building and understanding social skills by modeling age appropriate interactions, providing lessons, and forming instructional social groups.